our proven process

 it is a good fit, our Adoption Coordinators schedule a home visit and veterinary check

 on the other animals in the applicant’s home.
 Home visits allow Secondhand Hounds to make sure the home is a stable, safe environment for our animals.

-Once the home visit is approved, our Adoption Coordinators send out paperwork for finalize the adoption, as well as payment instructions.
-Our team signs off on the paperwork first, confirming that all veterinary care is completed.
-Then our foster signs the adoption agreement with information about the animal.
+Once the home visit is approved, our Adoption Coordinators send the adoption agreement to finalize the adoption, as well as payment instructions.
+Our team signs the agreement first, confirming that all veterinary care is completed.
+Then our foster signs with information about the animal.
 Finally, the adopter signs the agreement!

-When all the paperwork is complete, and the full adoption fee is paid, the foster and adopter can arrange the transfer!
-The adoption is complete and concept the animal is in their new home, our foster can take in another animal in desperate need of a foster home – and the process starts over again!
+When the adoption agreement is complete, and the full adoption fee is paid, the foster and adopter arrange the transfer!
+When the adoption is complete and an animal is in their new home, our foster can take in another animal in desperate need of a foster home – and the process starts over again!